-Building Systems Analysis Software (Energy, Lighting, Mechanical, Other)
+- Building Systems Analysis Software (Energy, Lighting, Mechanical, Other) - Model of the architecture and related systems in a format for input into analysis packages

-- Ability to understand and manipulate CMMS and building control systems with Record Model - Ability to understand typical equipment operation and maintenance practices - Ability to manipulate, navigate, and review a 3D Model
+- · Ability to understand and manipulate CMMS and building control systems with Record Model - Ability to understand typical equipment operation and maintenance practices - Ability to manipulate, navigate, and review a 3D Model

-- Ayat E. Osman, Robert Ries.
-"Optimization For Cogeneration Systems in Buildings Based on Life Cycle Assessment" May 2006, http://itocn.org/2006/20/ - "Building Performance Analysis Using Revit" 2007 Autodesk Inc., http://images.autodesk.com/adsk/files/ building\performance\analysis\using\revit.pdf
+Ayat E. Osman, Robert Ries.
+"Optimization For Cogeneration Systems in Buildings Based on Life Cycle Assessment" May 2006, http://itocn.org/2006/20/